Skip to main content

 ...

-Semgrep Cloud Platform will normalize the branch prefix refs/heads/ for findings, so the branch value refs/heads/develop will be treated the same way as develop.
+Semgrep AppSec Platform normalizes the branch prefix refs/heads/ for findings, so the branch value refs/heads/develop is treated the same way as develop.

 SEMGREP_COMMIT

 Set SEMGREP_COMMIT to define the commit hash for the URL used to generate hyperlinks in the Findings page.
-To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+To avoid hardcoding this value, check your CI provider's documentation for available variables that provide the correct values for every CI job.

 Examples: